 The majority of Bhutanese people follow Vajrayana Buddhism, which is also the state religion.
 Bhutan has a Hindu minority, most notably in the southern regions bordering India.

-Bhutan guarantees freedom of religion, but proselytizing is forbidden.
+The country guarantees freedom of religion, but proselytizing is forbidden.
 People travelers encounter are generally open to people of other religions, and don’t mind if you’re nonreligious.

-However, when visiting Bhutan, make sure to show respect for its religious traditions and buildings.
+However, when visiting, make sure to show respect for its religious traditions and buildings.
 Never wear shoes inside a religious building.
 Behave appropriately when visiting temples and monasteries.
 Always walk clockwise around stupas.
 Never point with your finger at images; use an open palm facing slightly upwards.
 Don’t climb stupas for selfies (looking at you, Indian biker bros).

-Rules when visiting religious places in Bhutan
+Rules when visiting religious places

 - No shoes or headwear inside, including sunglasses